What is Accumulated Amortization?

 - Straight-line Method: Similar to the straight-line method of depreciation, it calculates the total amortization cost and divides it by the time horizon.
 Thus, providing a gradual and even decay of the intangible asset.

 - Accelerated Method: This method follows a weighted average approach and provide more value in earlier years and reduces with each passing year.
-This is based on the economic principle of law of diminishing marginal utility as with each year gains realized are less than what was achieved last year.
+This is based on the economic principle of the law of diminishing marginal utility as with each year gains realized are less than what was achieved last year.

 - Units of Production Method – This method allocates the cost in the ratio in which this intangible asset was helpful in producing the actual units.

 - Often accumulated amortization is presented as a separate item on the balance sheet as a common industry practice.
 Another way of looking at it can be realizing it as a contra asset account.

 Accumulated amortization is a useful mechanism to evaluate the value of intangible assets and the usefulness they provide to the firm.
 However, the point to note is that not all intangible assets can be amortized.
 Consider the case of patents and licensing agreements.
 These methods help in evaluating the competitive edge that firm gains in comparison to its peers and how it can use it present its financials in a better way to its shareholders.